-The Raven and interview with director James McTeigue
+The Raven review and interview with director James McTeigue

 Insisting that this is now his fourth major feature film following V for Vendetta, Ninja Assassin and a “small Warner Brothers project”, James McTeigue took some time out to talk about The Raven, a fictionalised account of American poet Edgar Allen Poe’s last days alive – less of a biography and more of a who-dun-it murder mystery.